slavikzdebskyy/travel-guaide/README.md

 ## To do

   * Fill data base
-  * Fill requestes and comments
+  * Fixe login with social networks
+  * Add data base with users and their comments, reviews and travel experience